ikmb-denbi/genome-annotation/docs/usage.md

 #### `--singleEnd` [ true | false (default) ]
 By default, the pipeline expects paired-end data.
 If you have single-end data, you need to specify `--singleEnd` on the command line when you launch the pipeline.
 A normal glob pattern, enclosed in quotation marks, can then be used for `--reads`.
 For example:

-### `--rm_lib`[ fasta file | true ]
-By default, Repeatmasker will run with the built-in DFam hmm profile for human.
-It is advisable to provide complementary repeat annotations in FASTA format.
-Possible sources inlcude self-computed repeats (using RepeatModeler) or curated repeat libraries from GRINST (www.grinst.org, commercial).

 ```bash
 --singleEnd --reads '*.fastq'
 ```

 It is not possible to run a mixture of single-end and paired-end files in one run.

+### `--rm_lib`[ fasta file | false ]
+By default, Repeatmasker will run with the built-in DFam hmm profile for human.
+It is thus generally advisable to instead provide repeat annotations in FASTA format.
+Possible sources inlcude self-computed repeats (using RepeatModeler) or curated repeat libraries from GRINST (www.grinst.org, commercial).

 #### `--outdir` [ default = 'annotation_output' ]
 The output directory where the results will be saved.